 How did you go?
 Did you guess that “lavare” means to wash; “cuocere al forno” means to bake; “tostare” means to toast; “congelare” means to freeze or that “svegliare” means to wake up?

-If you did guess those and others from the list above, then congratulations, you just doubled the vocabulary for this lesson.
+That's it for this lesson.
+See you next time!
 Here are a few recommended Italian lessons to try next!

 Maria DiLorenzi and the Rocket Italian Team